 Myers Recording Studio records over 300 student recitals each academic year.
 Students who wish to have their recital(s) recorded should follow the policies and procedures outlined below.

 For All Graduating Seniors

 Senior graduation recitals (i.e., the recital needed to fulfill your graduation requirement, not including BM Junior Vocal Recitals) will be recorded by Myers Recording Studio.
 Please note that these recitals must take place in Greenfield Hall, Pforzheimer Hall, Myers Recital Hall, Mikowsky Hall, or Studio 610.
 Recitals cannot be recorded in Room 607 or at off-campus venues.
-Students must fill out the Senior Graduation Recital Recording Request Form and return it along with any applicable payment* directly to the Recording Office during regular office hours at least four weeks prior to the recital date.
-Requests received less than four weeks prior to the recital will incur a $70 late fee.
+Students must fill out the Senior Graduation Recital Recording Request Form and return it along with any applicable payment* directly to the Recording Office at least four weeks prior to the recital date.
 Failure to turn in the request form to the Recording Office will result in the recital not being recorded.

-*Please note that there is a fee for multitrack recording requests, video recording requests and/or for recitals taking place in Studio 610.
+*Please note that there is a fee for graduating senior multitrack recording requests, video recording requests and/or for recitals taking place in Studio 610.

 For All Other Students